Understanding multi-layered transmission matrices: Spectra coverage under multiple scattering

-Due to the large memory requirements of 4D transmission matrices, they are usually only sampled within a bounded support.
-That is, we only move illumination point sources inside a small, bounded area of width $\prng\times\prng$, and the number of columns we store in the transmission matrix is limited.
-To sample the same matrix using directional illumination we should put an aperture before the sample so that the directional beams only propagates through a window of size $\prng\times\prng$, see \figref{fig:support_hists}(a-b).
+Due to the large memory requirements of 4D transmission matrices, they are usually only sampled inside a bounded range.
+That is, we only move illumination point sources inside a small area of size $\prng\times\prng$, and measure a bounded set of columns.

 When fitting layers, we need to account for the fact that a point/plane illumination scattering through a volume is expanding.
-Thus, the aberration layers required to explain the transmission matrix are wider than the imaged area of width $\prng\times\prng$, leading to discrepancy between the number of constraints and the number of degrees of freedom in the fitted layers.
-The layer support increases with the sample thickness $\smpthick$.
-This would imply that when using transmission matrices with a bounded support the layers may allow more over-fitting and hence, we can fit such matrices with a smaller number of layers.
+Thus, the aberration layers required to explain the transmission matrix are wider than the imaged area of size $\prng\times\prng$, see \figref{fig:support_hists}(a).
+Such compact support transmission matrices can be fitted with a sparser set of layers.

-We argue that compact support transmission matrices can indeed be fitted with a sparser set of layers and that this goes beyond over-fitting.
 To see this we consider \figref{fig:support_hists}(b).
-Expressing a transmission matrix with a compact support at the frequency basis is equivalent to illuminating the sample with plane waves spanning a wide set of angles, but all the waves pass through a narrow aperture of width $\prng$.
+Expressing a transmission matrix with a compact support at the frequency basis is equivalent to illuminating the sample with plane waves spanning a wide set of angles, but all the waves pass through a narrow aperture of size $\prng\times \prng$.
 In this case most points inside the volume usually do not receive light from all angles.
-In \figref{fig:support_hists}(c) we plot the narrow cone of angles arriving at three different points (a ray leaving a point $\bf{p_j}$ at angle $\dirvect$ is included in the cone only if this angle is not cropped by the aperture at the back of the sample).
-Since the cone of light reaching each point is narrower than the full numerical aperture, a local Fourier transform would not have content over the full butterfly area, but only cover a lower range of axial $\omega_z$ frequencies.
+In \figref{fig:support_hists}(c) we plot the narrow cone of angles arriving at three different points (a ray leaving a point $\bf{p_j}$ at direction $\dirvect$ is included in the cone only if this ray is not cropped by the aperture at the back of the sample).
+Since the cone of light reaching each point is narrower than the full numerical aperture, a local Fourier transform would not have content over the full butterfly area, but cover an even lower range of axial $\omega_z$ frequencies.
 Hence, following the analysis in the previous section, it can be sampled with fewer layers.

 To illustrate this, we use again Monte-Carlo path tracing.
 In \figref{fig:support_hists}(d) we plot the histogram of frequencies visited by a M.C. process, but we only record the paths that passed in three local regions marked in \figref{fig:support_hists}(c).
 Comparing these histograms to the histogram of paths in the entire volume, we see that the local histograms have a much narrower axial range.